-But again the message is clear here: it's not our job to impose judgment.
-The message to Matthew's church and to our church is not to fret about evildoers.
-More than that, our job is to provide a living example of love and acceptance.
+But the message is clear here: it's not our job to impose judgment.
+The message to Matthew's church, and to our church, is not to fret about evildoers.
+More than that, to provide a living example of love and acceptance.
 Unlike plants, which cannot change from a weed to wheat, people touched by the love of God in Christ can indeed change.
-We are called in our faith to help that change occur and that can only happen with positive encouragement instead of negative discouragement.
-Only when the weeds grow together with the wheat can they see and emulate the wheat.
+We are called in our faith to help that change occur, and that can only happen with positive encouragement instead of negative discouragement.
+Only when the weeds grow together with the wheat can they see, and emulate, the wheat.
 Far from the fearful images of fire and brimstone, the root message here is not a threatening word, but a comforting word.

 And in that understanding, there is another subtle word of comfort as well.
 So many people within the faith, good saints all, worry about being themselves weeds instead of wheat.
-They inflict a kind of collateral damage upon themselves, worrying that they are not totally effectively disguised in the wheatfield and that someone will soon come along to point them out and uproot them.
-To all you who worry that you are weeds instead of wheat, hear the message of grace and acceptance here.
-The decision is not yours - the decision is Christ's, in whose love you are indeed wheat; the same Christ who not only sowed the good seed but died that you might spring up with abundant life.
+They inflict a kind of collateral damage upon themselves, worrying that they are not totally effectively disguised in the wheatfield, and that someone will soon come along to point them out, and uproot them.
+To all of you who worry that you are weeds instead of wheat, hear the message of grace and acceptance here.
+The decision is not yours (just as well, for you've made the wrong call!)
+The decision as to whether you are wheat or weed is Christ's; the same Christ who not only sowed the good seed, but died that you might spring up with abundant life.
 The same Christ who declares with the full authority of the Father who sent him that you are his.
 The same Christ whose blood filled the cup of the new covenant, sealing forever your status with him before God.

 So, what about the weeds?
-Don't fret about them - it's not your job.
+Don't fret about them, it's not your job.
 God will take care of it all in good time.
-In the meantime, celebrate your acceptance in Christ, grow together as tall and as productive as you can and look forward to being brought in as part of God's harvest.
+In the meantime, celebrate your acceptance in Christ, grow together as tall and as productive as you can, and wait to be brought in as part of God's harvest.